 Yield: Makes 1 cup

-Strain the garlic and place in a blender along with 2 tablespoons of the oil.
-Puree to a smooth consistency, adding a small amount of oil if neccessary.
+- Strain the garlic and place in a blender along with 2 tablespoons of the oil.
+Puree to a smooth consistency, adding a small amount of oil if necessary.
 Pour into a container and cover the top of the puree with a thin layer of the oil.

 We use roasted garlic in dozens of dishes, because of its unique and nutty flavor.
 The oil that it's cooked in can be used for sauteing meats or vegetables.
 This recipe can easily be doubled and stored in the refrigerator for up to one month.
 Or if you want, you can just slap it on French bread and wolf it down.